Inclusive fluxes of secondary air-shower particles: Results discussions

-Figure~\ref{figure5} shows the momentum distribution of atmospheric muons at $75^{\circ}$ zenith angle at the ground level calculated by CORSIKA using the different hadronic interaction model combinations for $p>0.5$ GeV/$c$ along with the experimental data~\cite{jokisch1979cosmic}.
+Figure~\ref{figure4} shows the momentum distribution of atmospheric muons at $75^{\circ}$ zenith angle at the ground level calculated by CORSIKA using the different hadronic interaction model combinations for $p>0.5$ GeV/$c$ along with the experimental data~\cite{jokisch1979cosmic}.
 The parametrizations given by Eq.~\ref{eq:shukla} and Eq.~\ref{eq:gaisser} are also shown.
-The plots in Figure \ref{figure5} are obtained by integrating all muons falling between 71 to 81.8 degrees and are scaled by $F = (\pi/2)/\Delta\theta$, where $\Delta\theta=10.8^\circ$.
+The plots in Figure \ref{figure4} are obtained by integrating all muons falling between 71 to 81.8 degrees and are scaled by $F = (\pi/2)/\Delta\theta$, where $\Delta\theta=10.8^\circ$.
 All model combinations give a good description of experimental data although all underestimate the muon flux in the very low energy region.
-The parametrization by Eq.\ref{eq:shukla} gives a good description of the data.
+Models [D], [E] and [F] give a good description of the data.
+The parametrization by Eq.~\ref{eq:shukla} gives a good description of the data.

-The $\chi^{2}$ calculated (with Eq.~\ref{eq:chi}) for all the models corresponding to Figures \ref{figure3}, \ref{figure4} and \ref{figure5} are given in Table~\ref{table5}.
-From this table it is noted that all models other than model combination [C] give good values of $\chi^{2}$.
-The model QGSJET-II is an improved version of the QGSJET and might be suitable for ultra-high energies.
-Overall, the model combinations [E] and [F] give the best results as compared to the data.
+The $\chi^{2}/n$ calculated (with Eq.~\ref{eq:chi}) for all the models corresponding to Figures \ref{figure2}, \ref{figure3} and \ref{figure4} are given in Table~\ref{table5}.
+For $\chi^{2}/n$ calculations the muon cosine zenith angle range from 0.1 to 1 and the momentum range from 1 GeV/$c$ to 5 TeV/$c$ are included.
+Wherever experimental data was not available, the parametrization function was used to interpolate between data points.
+All the model combinations produce the shape of zenith angle distribution given by $\cos^{\rm 2}\theta$ and models [A], [C] and [D] give good descriptions of the data.
+The mismatch at higher angles is due to flat Earth approximation used in CORSIKA and this mismatch exists for all model combinations.
+The parametrization given by Eq.~\ref{eq:ang} produces the shape of the distribution at all angles.

 The integrated muon fluxes for all the model combinations calculated from zenith angle distribution and from momentum distributions at $0^{\circ}$ and $75^{\circ}$ are given in the Table~\ref{table4}.
 The integrals obtained from theta distribution are multiplied with the $2\pi.(\pi/2)$ to cover the whole solid angle.
 We find that the integrated muon flux given by all interaction models reasonably match with each other except for combination [C] UrQMD \& QGSJET-II which is higher in all 3 cases.
+The effect of deeper shower maximum in case of QGSJET-II with respect to QGSJET can be easily seen in the muon zenith angle and momentum distributions and in the integrated values in the Table~\ref{table4} [B] and [C] models.